Scottish Premiership team news, stats & selectors

 Dundee United v Celtic (16:00)

-Dundee United are at full strength, although they loaned midfielder Archie Meekison to Falkirk this week.
+Dundee United are at full strength, although they will be without Archie Meekison as they loaned the midfielder to Falkirk this week.

 Celtic could hand a debut to South Korea striker Oh Hyeongyu while manager Ange Postecoglou says he will assess Giorgos Giakoumakis' availability because of the transfer speculation around the Greece striker.
 Full-back Anthony Ralston (back) is the only Celtic player injured with both Greg Taylor and Cameron Carter-Vickers having had a full week's training.